 - Find your representatives at CallMyCongress.com.
 Go to their websites, join their newsletters, find out where they stand on issues you care about.

 - See the Get Involved: Index of Organizations list of nonprofit organizations, by topic, that are working to create fundamental change by educating the public and engaging citizens in grassroots initiatives.

 BORROW OR BUY USED

 If there’s a stigma in your mind about borrowing or buying secondhand, let it go.
-You’ll find amazing, nearly brand new dresses at consignment stores because no one wants the same thing showing up on her social media feed.
+You can find practically brand new clothes at consignment stores because loads of people don’t want to be seen wearing the same thing twice in their social media feed.
 We buy most of our furniture secondhand with the exception of mattresses (because yuck) and couches (because pets can usually smell previous pets and might try to mark their territory).

 PLANT A GARDEN

 “The greatest change we need to make is from consumption to production, even on a small scale, in our own gardens,” said Bill Mollison known as the father of permaculture.
 “If only 10% of us do this, there is enough for everyone.”

 Try your hand at gardening with the 10 Easiest Vegetables to Grow from Seeds.
 You won’t have to make as many frequent trips to the grocery store if you plant vegetables and fruit trees in your very own backyard.